 Journey Rating – Quest

-This trip travels through India, a wonderful colourful country but one where things might not always go to plan and should you definitely pack your sense of adventure and more importantly your sense of humour.
+This is a tour of spiritual north India, a wonderful colourful country but one where things might not always go to plan and should you definitely pack your sense of adventure and more importantly your sense of humour.
 There are a few very long travel days where we will be getting up early and arriving into our accommodation quite late, but never fear – all the accommodation is of a comfortable standard with no sharing or camping.
 We will mostly travel by coach on this trip, however there are a few train trips included where practical so you can rub shoulders with the locals.

 In India there is a highly recommended dress code for women so as not to cause offense culturally – arms and legs should be covered by either a full-length dress or pants with knee length kaftan or shirt.
 Men are strongly advised to wear trousers.
 The quality of amenities such as hospitals and pharmacies will be limited to large cities.
 Be prepared for eastern-style squat toilets in public places (not hotels).
 The weather is likely to alternate between humid heat and cool when at altitude.